 This may sound silly at first, but it’s a very important step.
 How could the sound possibly be playing somewhere else!?

-To check where sound is playing from, open Control Center on your iPad by double-pressing the Home button or swiping up from below the bottom of the screen with four fingers.
+To check where sound is playing from, open Control Center on your iPad by swiping down from the upper right-hand corner of the screen..
 Then, press and hold down (force touch) the audio interface box.

 Next, tap on the AirPlay audio icon — it looks like a triangle with three half circles above it.

 If it says “Headphones” or the name of one of your Bluetooth devices, then the audio is actually playing somewhere else.
 Disconnect from that other device, then try to play audio from your iPad’s speaker again.

 If it says “iPad” instead of “Headphones” or the name of one of your Bluetooth devices, then audio isn’t playing from somewhere else.
 Don’t worry, there are still a few more steps we can work through!

 Make Sure Your iPad Isn’t Stuck In Headphones Mode